Hwandudaedo

-Hwandudaedo is the modern Korean term for one of earliest original types of Korean sword, appearing in the Proto–Three Kingdoms of Korea.

-These swords were at first symbols of a ruler's power, but their availability increased in the 5th century, and it became a more widespread symbol of military or political rank.
+Hwandudaedo is the modern Korean language term for one of the earliest original types of Korean sword, which appeared in the Proto–Three Kingdoms period.
+These swords were at first symbols of a ruler's power, but their availability increased in the 5th century, and they became a more widespread symbol of military or political rank.
 The frequency of finds declines in the 6th century.

-The hwandudaedo was a large military sword made for battle, as it had a thick back and sharpened blade.
-This sword's name was given because of the round shape of the pommel (daedo 대도).
-The swords were richly decorated, with inlay work and especially by elaborate pommel (sword) shapes.
+The hwandu-daedo was a large military sword designed for battle, with a thick back and a sharpened blade.
+This sword's name was given because of the round shape of the pommel (modern Korean 대도 daedo).
+The swords were richly decorated, with inlay work and, especially, elaborate pommel shapes.

-Hwandudaedo subtypes are distinguished based on their decoration.
-They include Sohwandudaedo (no decoration on the pommel rings), Samyeophwandudaedo (pommel ring with three opened leaves), Samruhwandudaedo (three pommel rings forming a triangle), Yonghwandudaedo (pommel with dragon), Bonghwandudaedo (pommel with phoenix), Bonghwangmun (a pattern of a legendary bird), Indongdangchomun, Samyeopmun, Wondudaedo, Gyududaedo, Samruhwandudaedo, Bangdudaedo, Duchudaedo.
+Hwandudaedo subtypes are distinguished by decoration.
+They are known in Korean as Sohwandudaedo (no decoration on the pommel rings), Samyeophwandudaedo (pommel ring with three opened leaves), Samruhwan-dudaedo (three pommel rings forming a triangle), Yonghwandu-daedo (pommel with a dragon), Bonghwandu-daedo (pommel with phoenix), Bonghwang-mun (a pattern of a legendary bird), and others.

+Korean swords in Joeson period are called Hwando.